lhzcode/es10-cn/functions-classes.md

 ClassElementList : ClassElementList ClassElement
 ```

-1. 令 inList 为 the result of ComputedPropertyContains for ClassElementList with argument symbol.
+1. 令 inList 为 the result of ComputedProperty包含for ClassElementList with argument symbol.
-2. 若 inList is true, 返回 true.
+2. 若 inList 是 true, 返回 true.
-3. 返回 the result of ComputedPropertyContains for ClassElement with argument symbol.
+3. 返回 the result of ComputedProperty包含for ClassElement with argument symbol.

 ```
 ClassElement : MethodDefinition
 ```

-1. 返回 the result of ComputedPropertyContains for MethodDefinition with argument symbol
+1. 返回 the result of ComputedProperty包含for MethodDefinition with argument symbol

 ```
 ClassElement : static MethodDefinition
 ```

-1. 返回 the result of ComputedPropertyContains for MethodDefinition with argument symbol.
+1. 返回 the result of ComputedProperty包含for MethodDefinition with argument symbol.

 ```
 ClassElement : ;